-In a world of money apps and instant transfers, checks are pretty old-school, but sometimes they’re the only option for transferring money.
+Maybe it’s been a while since you wrote a check, or perhaps you’re unsure what to do with your very first checkbook.
+In a world of money apps and instant transfers, checks may seem pretty old-school, but sometimes they’re the only option for transferring money.

 Step 1: Date

 First, write the date in the upper right corner.
 The date tells the bank and the person who’s cashing the check when you wrote it.

 The way you write the date doesn’t matter—it just needs to be clear.
 For example, January 1st, 2021 and 1/1/21 will both work.

 If you don’t want the check to be cashed right away, then you can write a future date, and the check won’t be usable until then.
 This is commonly referred to as a post-dated check.

 Next, write who the check is for on the line that says “pay to the order of”.
 This is the name of the person or organization who will cash the check.

 As with the date, it’s important to write the name clearly so there’s no confusion.